Documentation and resources to get you started

 Q: How can I analyze and query the data stored in the Cognito Sync store?

 With Cognito Streams, you can push sync store data to a Kinesis stream in your AWS account.
-You can then consume this stream and store the data in a way that makes it easy for you to analyze such as a Amazon Redshift database, an RDS instance you own or even an S3 file.
+You can then consume this stream and store the data in a way that makes it easy for you to analyze, such as an Amazon Redshift database, an RDS instance you own or even an S3 file.
 We have published sample Kinesis consumer application to show how to store the updates data in Amazon Redshift.

 Q: Why should I use Kinesis stream instead of a database export?